halimiqi/CD-ATTACK/README.md

 To restore a trained model, the command is `python main.py --test --trained_our_path [THE CHECKPOINT NAME]`

 The checkpoint name is formated as the string of the time point of starting the training process. eg.
-`python main.py --train test --trained_our_path 200305112921` .The checkpoints will be recorded automatically for every training process.
+`python main.py --test --trained_our_path 200305112921` .The checkpoints will be recorded automatically for every training process.
 And the checkpoints files are placed in directory checkpoints/

 The default dataset is dblp with fixed target users.
 To change the other dataset or modify other changeable parameters, please run `python main.py -h` to see the details.